 Choosing the right counselor is important.
 My approach is open and collaborative; working with you to explore reactions, emotional patterns, and thought processes.
 I encourage honest exchange at your own pace while providing you with tangible techniques to take into your life.
 Using a combination of empirically based modalities, while also being guided by a strong sense of intuition, I draw from various therapeutic theories and practices including solution focused, systems centered theory, attachment, and the neuroscience of emotional regulation and trauma.
 From my background as a trained yoga teacher, I integrate mindfulness and body-centered approaches when appropriate.

 Clients I have worked with report feeling more aware of themselves, more connected with others, more confident in their choices as well as having a better ability to communicate with friends, family, and colleagues.
 I have helped individuals with depression, anxiety, frustration and anger, sadness, confusion, loss of job, eating disorders, relationship violence, sexual assault, pregnancy, parenting, and much more.

 My professional background includes two decades of experience in the conflict resolution field with a focus on assisting individuals and teams with workplace and academic concerns.
 My work has given me extensive experience with people from various socio-economic, racial and ethnic backgrounds as well as LGBT individuals, couples, and families.
 I have done, and continue to do, my own self-examination so that I can be clear and perceptive of others.
 The central theme of what I do has remained the same throughout my professional life; listening deeply and helping others see the choices in their lives.

 Registered Associate Clinical Social Worker #79080, California Board of Behavioral Sciences

-EMDR training, The Institute for Creative Mindfulness, 2018
+EMDR Therapist, Training at the The Institute for Creative Mindfulness, 2018

 Faculty, Foundations Course through International Ombudsman Association, 2016-Present